Epoka University

 Epoka University (EU) is a private university founded in 2007 in Tirana, Albania.
 The university received accreditation by the Quality Assurance Agency of Higher Education in 2011.
-It offers Bachelor, Master of Science, Professional Master and PhD degrees.
-There are six PhD programs that are administered solely by Epoka staff in: Architecture, Civil Engineering, Computer Engineering, Economics, Political Science and International Relations and Business Administration.
-It offers a joint degree with Leeds Metropolitan University.
+It offers Bachelor's, Master's of Science, Professional Master's and PhD degrees.
+There are six PhD programs that are administered solely by Epoka staff, in Architecture, Civil Engineering, Computer Engineering, Economics, Political Science and International Relations and Business Administration.
+The school offers a joint degree with Leeds Metropolitan University.

 At the Webometrics Ranking of World Universities, EU holds the first place among universities in Albania.

 Epoka is an authorised IELTS registration Centre for the British Council in Albania.
 The university is a signatory of Magna Charta Universitatum and a member of the UNESCO based worldwide association of International Association of Universities.

+Epoka University attracts students from Albania, Egypt, Turkey, Kosovo, Montenegro, and Macedonia, Italy, Norway, USA, Jordan and all around the world.